ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms before 7pm.
 Mostly clear, with a low around 71.
-North northwest wind 2 to 7 mph.<br></div>
+North northwest wind 2 to 7 mph.
+Chance
+         of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">